Advertising and the Use of Patient Testimonials

 The Medical Practice Act/Texas Occupations Code Sect 162.052 Notice of Certain Ownership Interests requires physicians who hold an ownership interest in certain specialized (niche) hospitals to notify the Texas Department of State Health Services, as well as to disclose the fact to the patient Sect 105.002.

-Four Stark Law tips worth noting
+TMA advises Four Stark Law tips worth noting.

-Information from the TMA General Counsel on EMTLA (members only).
+Find information from the TMA General Counsel on EMTLA (members only).